X

 Minimum Admission to Doctoral Degree Programs

-1. A Baccalaureate or Master’s Degree: The applicant must provide an official transcript showing an earned bachelor’s or master’s degree, depending on program requirements.
+1. A Baccalaureate or Master’s Degree: The applicant must provide an official transcript showing an earned U.S. bachelor’s or master’s degree or its equivalent, depending on program requirements.
 In cases, where a program’s accrediting body allows alternate admissions standards, exceptions may be made.
 If you are a UofM undergraduate student applying to Graduate School at UofM, you do not need to request that an official transcript be sent to Graduate Admissions.
 This office has access to your transcript.
 The degree must have been awarded by an accredited college or university.
 Only transcripts received directly from an issuing institution are considered official.
 Personal copies are not acceptable as official documents.

 2. GPA: The applicant must have earned an acceptable grade point average, typically a minimum of 2.5 on a scale of 4.0, but departments may make exceptions for students whose overall GPA does not adequately reflect their ability to succeed in their chosen field.

-Language Proficiency Minimum Requirements
+Language Proficiency Requirements

 Antigua